MachineLemonade/docs/v0.9/ee-rbac.md

 Astronomer v0.9 and beyond supports role based access control (RBAC), allowing you to configure varying levels of access across all Users within your Workspace.

-The Astronomer image comes bundled with an astronomer-security-manager package that connects permissions between Houston (the Astronomer API) and Airflow's built-in RBAC.
+The Astronomer image comes bundled with an [astronomer-fab-security manager package](https://github.com/astronomer/astronomer-fab-securitymanager/blob/4950500a51755f5b3d1ca288089404bfbd5fba60/README.md_) that connects permissions between
+Houston (the Astronomer API) and Airflow's built-in RBAC.

 For details on how those levels of permission are defined and how to leverage them on both Astronomer and Airflow, read the guidelines below.